CleverNamesTaken/New-VulnhubVM/README.md

 # Vulnhub URLS that have been tested

-proxmox_compatible.txt contains a list of urls that worked the first time without additional configuration.
+`proxmox_compatible.txt` contains a list of urls that worked the first time without additional configuration.

-proxmox_network_problems.txt contains a list of urls that built correctly, but needed to have the interface name changed by modifying the boot configuration as outlined here https://benheater.com/proxmox-vulnhub-vm-network-interface-issue/
+`proxmox_network_problems.txt` contains a list of urls that built correctly, but needed to have the interface name changed by modifying the boot configuration as outlined here https://benheater.com/proxmox-vulnhub-vm-network-interface-issue/

-painful.txt contains a list of urls that need additional work, and the error message or blocker.
+`painful.txt` contains a list of urls that need additional work, and the error message or blocker.

 # Preparing your VLAN

 Followed this guide: https://pve.proxmox.com/wiki/Setup_Simple_Zone_With_SNAT_and_DHCP

+Other VLANs with a DHCP server could also probably work, but they have not yet been tested.